markstringer-dti/markstringer-dti.github.io/README.md

 It's the end of June.
 And this is the one.
 This time, I'm actually going to finish the book.
 The trouble is, that I'm stuck.
 How am I stuck?
 Well, actually, think I'm stuck in two ways.

-First, going over the chapter on additional availability, and then going over the chapter on trench warfare, something surprising happened.
+First, going over the chapter on agreed activity, and then going over the chapter on trench warfare, something surprising happened.
 I got new ideas and new understanding.
 But truth be told, they're just tiny green shoots of new ideas - they need developing further.

 Second, I feel I need to some reading.